Teaching, learning and assessment methods

 - case studies

-In the final module, tutors will provide feedback on progress reports for each of the five stages: identifying an issue; developing research questions; producing a research design; conducting research; and presenting research.
-The summative assessment will take the form of a dissertation.
+In the final module, tutors will provide feedback at each of the five key stages involved in creating your own independent research project: identifying an issue; developing research questions; producing a research design; conducting research; and presenting research.
+The main summative assessment will take the form of a dissertation.

 Throughout the course, tutors will provide formative and summative feedback using the electronic tutor-marked assignment system.